 For units held in paper form, normally, units are not certified.
-However, if an applicant so desires to transfer units, the AMC, upon submission of documents which will be prescribed from time to time, units and certify the issue statement/certificate to the extent of certified units to the investor within 5 business days of the receipt of request.
-If the investor intend to transfer units, it could be done to the extent of certified units mandatorily using the statement/certificate issued post certification of units.
-Certificate/ statement issued post certifying of units must be duly discharged by the Unit holder(s) and surrendered along with the request for Transfer / Redemption / Switch or any other transaction of Units covered therein.
+However, if an applicant so desires to transfer units, the AMC, upon submission of documents which will be prescribed from time to time, shall certify the units and issue a fresh statement/certificate to the extent of certified units to the investor within 5 business days of the receipt of request.
+If the investor intend to transfer units, it could be done to the extent of certified units mandatorily using statement/certificate issued post certification of Certificate/ statement issued certifying of units must be duly discharged by the Unit holder(s) and surrendered along with the request for Transfer / Redemption / Switch or any other transaction of Units covered therein.
 AMC reserves the right to accept the request for certification of units.
-The AMC reserves the right to reject the application for transfer, post acceptance of the same, if any of the requisite declarations are unavailable documents / incomplete.
+The AMC reserves the right to reject the application for transfer, post acceptance of the same, if any of the requisite documents / declarations are unavailable or incomplete.